praneeth143a/unwraplater/README.md

 - Unlocks only when the timer hits zero
 - If less than a minute, unlocks instantly

-### 🔒 Security & Storage
+### 🔒 Security & URL-Based Storage
 - All logic runs on the client-side (no server required)
 - Messages can be encrypted using Web Crypto API when a passphrase is used
-- Capsules are stored in browser localStorage
+- **Capsule data is embedded directly in the URL** (using base64 encoding in the URL fragment)
-- Small capsule link generated for easy sharing (uses URL fragment)
+- Share links work on any device without requiring server storage or databases

 ### 🎨 UI/UX Features
 - Live theme preview when selecting a theme